wandb/codesearchnet/README.md

   ## Setup Notes

   1. Due to the complexity of installing all dependencies, we prepared Docker containers to run this code.
-To get started, run the shell script `script/bootstrap`.
-This will build a Docker container that can be used to fetch the data.

-  2. Run the shell script `script/setup`.
-This downloads the primary and auxilary datasets described above.
+Run the shell script `script/setup`.
+This will build a Docker container and download the primary and auxilary datasets described above.
 The data is downloaded into the `data/` folder and will result in the directory structure described [here](data/README.md).

-  3. Setup [WandB](https://docs.wandb.com/docs/started.html) per the instructions below if you would like to share your results on their platform.
+  2. Setup [WandB](https://docs.wandb.com/docs/started.html) per the instructions below if you would like to share your results on their platform.
 This is a recommended step as they are hosting the leaderboard for this task.

   ## Running The Code